 Beer: cold, delicious, exactly what you want on a hot summer day.
 Gardens: … hey, they’re all right too.
 But combine them (and misspell them) and you come up with biergarten, that wonderful Germanic word that refers to any magical place where you can enjoy a cold beer on a warm day right under the sun, just as the beer gods intended.
-And with spring in full swing, we figured there was no better time to round up the very best biergartens our country has to offer.
+And with summer in full swing, we figured there was no better time to round up the very best biergartens our country has to offer.
 We call it… The 17 Best Biergartens in America.
 Catchy, right?

 Biergarten, San Francisco: We all know the old saw about summers and San Francisco (long story short: They’re cold), but that’s no reason to deny yourself the pleasure of giant dunkels and gianter pretzel dumplings at this creatively named five-year-old Hayes Valley joint.
 And if it gets chilly—or you want to get cozy with your drinking companion—they’ll happily offer you a blanket.